ankushvangari/OctoPrint-IPNotif/README.md

     https://github.com/ankushvangari/OctoPrint-IPNotif/archive/master.zip

-**TODO:** Install the plugin and enter all your credentials in the Settings and reboot to start receiving notifications!
+**TODO:** Install the plugin and enter all the credentials needed for the form of notification you prefer in the Settings and reboot to start receiving notifications!

 ## Configuration